AzureAD/microsoft-identity-web/tools/app-provisioning-tool/README.md

 ### Option 2: build and install from the repository

-You can clone the repository, build the tool and install the tool from the repository:
+You can clone the repository, build the tool and install the tool from the repository;

 ```Shell
 git clone https://github.com/AzureAD/microsoft-identity-web